When Values Collide: Deliberating Environmental Issues with Youth and Adults

 Thursday, April 23, 3:00–4:00 PM ET

-Participants will explore how deliberation helps groups weigh tradeoffs, surface underlying values, and build shared understanding around complex environmental and community challenges.
-Designed for educators, facilitators, and civic leaders, this session will share practical tools and adaptable strategies to strengthen environmental education, build civic skills, and support more thoughtful, collaborative decision-making.
+Participants explored how deliberation helps groups weigh tradeoffs, surface underlying values, and build shared understanding around complex environmental and community challenges.
+Designed for educators, facilitators, and civic leaders, this session shared practical tools and adaptable strategies to strengthen environmental education, build civic skills, and support more thoughtful, collaborative decision-making.

 Speakers